-Harpold is a member of UF’s Digital Humanities Working Group, co-founder of the Science Fiction Working Group, and founder and Director of UF’s Imagining Climate Change initiative.
-He is a member of the editorial boards of several scholarly journals in science fiction and contemporary literary studies.
-In 2014, he founded the International Association for the Fantastic in the Art’s annual Walter James Miller Memorial Award for Student Scholarship in the International Fantastic.
-He is also Director of the IAFA’s Jamie Bishop Memorial Award for critical essays on the fantastic written in a language other than English.
+He is a member of the editorial boards of ImageTexT, Postmodern Culture, and The Eaton Journal of Archival Research in Science Fiction; a founding member of the Editorial Advisory Board of Verniana: Jules Verne Studies / Etudes Jules Verne; and a Trustee of the Board of Directors of the North American Jules Verne Society.
+In 2014, Harpold founded the International Association for the Fantastic in the Art’s annual Walter James Miller Memorial Award for Student Scholarship in the International Fantastic.
+He is also Director of the IAFA’s Jamie Bishop Memorial Award for scholarly essays on the fantastic written in a language other than English.

 His articles and chapters in press (January 2020) include essays on the middle voice in the graphic eco-nonfiction of Philippe Squarzoni, and Jules Verne’s interest in the 1888 Mars opposition and contemporaneous debates regarding evidence for life on Mars.